 How much you get will depend on what you earn - you can check on the Gov.uk website.

-The government’s childcare voucher scheme has closed to new applicants, but your employer may offer a salary sacrifice scheme which will allow you to use part of your pay to purchase childcare vouchers without paying tax or National Insurance on that amount.
+The government’s childcare voucher scheme has closed to new applicants, but your employer may offer a salary sacrifice scheme.
+This will allow you to use part of your pay to purchase childcare vouchers.
+You won’t pay tax or National Insurance on that amount.
 This can be helpful to working parents.

 Employment and Support Allowance